 Unless an individual has very severe health conditions, most exercise prescriptions I help develop include elements of cardiovascular activity, strength training, flexibility exercises and balance.

 There are too many benefits of a well thought out exercise program to list.
 General benefits include improved fitness and mobility to reduced risk of falls, cardiovascular disease, cancers and cognitive decline.
-For many of the patients I see at OrthoNebraska with orthopaedic challenges, exercise can help to offset the loss of bone density, decrease the potential for fractures and also lessen the risk of falling.
+For many of the patients I see at OrthoNebraska with orthopedic challenges, exercise can help to offset the loss of bone density, decrease the potential for fractures and also lessen the risk of falling.

 I hope that if you or a loved one are considering starting an exercise program, you do your research and get the help you need to be successful.